 Transformation of the former Amsterdam District Office starts with the building being stripped down to its concrete skeleton, followed by the addition of a supplementary third floor.

 The building has an open structure: the residents themselves have a major impact on the size and layout of their apartment.
 Each buyer is completely free to define and change their floor plan.
 The apartments, called Smartlofts, differ from normal apartments because of their efficient layout, with minimised circulation space and no separation of functions.
 In total, the building contains 36 different Smartlofts.

 The atrium continues to be the bright core of the building and is modified according to its new use.
-The new facade elements give the building an open character; in addition it provides the apartments with extra daylight and gives access to the new balconies.
+The new facade elements give the building an open character.
+In addition, they provide the apartments with extra daylight and give access to the new balconies.
 The façade's materialisation is stone-like, just like the existing building, a combination of stucco and masonry.
-On the ground floor and roof terrace a large space is reserved for communal use.
+On the ground floor and roof terrace, a large space is reserved for communal use.